mihirsukhatme/mihirsukhatme.github.io/_pages/about.md

 Outside of the Lab
 ======
-If I'm not in lab you can find me playing video games, running a [radio show](https://wmbr.org/), or playing sports!
-Feel free to message me through email!
+If I'm not in lab you can find me playing video games, listening to/broadcasting music, or playing sports!
+Feel free to message me through email to get in touch!